marko-knoebl/slides/sections/react/20-state/20-state-en.md

 `useState` may be called (repeatedly) inside the component function

 - `useState` takes one parameter - the initial state value
-- on each call `useState` returns an array with two entries: the current state and a function to set the state to a new value
+- on each call `useState` returns an array with two entries: the current state and a function that lets us set the state to a new value

 ```js
 const App = () => {